 Trading Statement – A statement made by a company regarding current business activities and sales.

 Turnover – Also known as sales, the amount derived from the provision of goods and services falling within a company’s normal activities after the deduction of factors such as trade discounts and VAT.

 Volume – The number of shares traded over a given time period, usually one day.

 VWAP (Volume weighted average price) - A measure of the price at which the majority of a given day's trading in a given security took place.
 This is calculated by dividing the value of trades executed by the volume of shares traded over a given period.

-Stocktrade is a division of Alliance Trust Savings Limited, which is a subsidiary of Alliance Trust PLC and is registered in Scotland No. SC 98767, registered office, PO Box 164, 8 West Marketgait, Dundee DD1 9YP; is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority, firm reference number: 116115.
+Stocktrade is the trading name of Alliance Trust Savings Limited, which is a subsidiary of Alliance Trust PLC and is registered in Scotland No. SC 98767, registered office, PO Box 164, 8 West Marketgait, Dundee DD1 9YP; is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority, firm reference number: 116115.
 Alliance Trust Savings gives no financial or investment advice.
 Calls may be recorded for training and security purposes.